qmk/qmk_firmware/keyboards/roses_lite/keymaps/default/readme.md

-# The default keymap for the Roses Lite
+# The default keymap for roses_lite